JohnScience/my_com_projs/README.md

 <details>
   <summary>Indirect proof</summary>

   Not long ago, I discovered an old 512MB USB flash drive with my old documents for school.
-It preserved a book about Java by Shildt and Nouton that was installed by me in 2012.
+It preserved a book about Java by Shildt and Nouton whose installation by me dates back to 2012.

   ![indirect proof](https://i.imgur.com/568FTJi.png)
 </details>